 Greater Rochester

-Following a short walk along the creekside trail, you must wade through the water for half a mile in order to find the first 60-foot waterfall.
+Following a short walk along the creekside trail, you must wade through the water for half a mile to find the first 60-foot waterfall.
 Continuing through the creek for another half mile will lead you to the second waterfall, a picturesque cascade of the same height.
-To make your way back to the parking lot, simply retrace your steps.
+To return to the parking lot, retrace your steps.
 4703 Vine Street, Naples, Ontario County

 Explore More